 2. Group Program

-Sign up for my Healing Leaky Gut Group Course.
-It includes the 48 food panel I recommend (above) PLUS support from me in group and one-on-one sessions.
+Sign up for my Healing Leaky Gut with Dr. Doni (Online Course).
+It includes the 48 food panel I recommend (above) PLUS support from me in online and one-on-one sessions.
 This will help you implement my protocol.
-Click here to find out more about the group course, and when the next LIVE version is starting.
+Click here to find out more about the course:

 Meet with me by phone/video (or in-person) to guide you every step of the way.
 I have this all outlined in my Leaky Gut Solutions Program.
 Healing your leaky gut is a long journey that requires commitment and dedication, so it’s good to get personalized help.